Jane Ira Bloom - Wingwalker (2010) (FLAC) (Bonus MP3)

 SINDA Standardized Infant NeuroDevelopmental Assessment An Instrument for Early Detection

-English | July 5, 2022 | ISBN: 1911612611 | 208 pages | EPUB | 21 Mb
+English | 5, | ISBN: 1911612611 | 208 pages | | 21 Mb

 Standardized Infant NeuroDevelopmental Assessment (SINDA) has been developed as a screening instrument for infants aged 6 weeks to 12 months corrected age, to assist early detection of infants at high risk of neurodevelopmental disorders.
-It is the first developmental instrument to allow a comprehensive (360-degree approach) including "all" dimensions of development.
+It is the first developmental instrument to allow a (360-degree approach) including "all" dimensions of .
 It has three scales: a neurological (28 items), developmental (15 items per month of age; total 113 items) and socio-emotional scale (6 items).
-It can be used quickly in virtually any environment and requires only simple equipment, so excellent when financial and time considerations are important.
+It can be used quickly in virtually any environment and requires only simple equipment, so excellent when and time considerations are important.

 Read more